dojot/dojot/subscription-engine/kafka-ws/README.md

 If you found a problem or need help, leave an issue in the main [dojot repository](https://github.com/dojot/dojot) and we will help you!

+# **License**

+The Kafka-WS source code is released under Apache License 2.0.

+Check NOTICE and LICENSE files for more information.